 - Slightly expensive than the previous Corsair model

 - Requires regular cleaning as dirt and dust can go inside the case.

 If you’re looking for a stylish, box-type pc case that doesn’t reveal the internal components, go for the Thermaltake Core V1 computer case that features SPCC mini ITX Cube.
-This white PC case is budget-friendly, available for just under $60.
+This white PC case is budget-friendly, available at an affordable price.

 The PC case supports gaming PC and has some limitations because of its size.
 The mini ITX case can be paired up with a mini ITX motherboard, but it won’t house a standard ATX or micro ATX motherboard.
 That said, the Thermaltake Core V1 case still has a lot of room to house a powerful computer system.

 You can install video cards as tall as 11.2 inches.
 This case can hold up to 5.5-inch tall CPU coolers.
 So, if you have a low profile CPU cooler and mini graphics cards, this case should work fine.
 And if you’re looking for AIO liquid cooling, this one can easily hold a radiator up to 120mm.